 TitanHQ has been developing online security solutions for almost twenty years.
 Our portfolio of products includes WebTitan Cloud and WebTitan Cloud for WiFi – both versatile and scalable cloud-based website filters that require neither expensive hardware nor high-management software installations.

 WebTitan Cloud and WebTitan Cloud for WiFi are compatible with all operating systems and devices.
 Both have SSL inspection and can be configured within minutes via an web-based administrative portal with an intuitive interface.
 The solutions have been developed to be easy to use with no technical expertise necessary.
 Administrators can apply category and keyword filters from the portal, schedule reports and ensure that acceptable use policies are being adhered to.
 It is also possible to delegate control of filtering parameters to individual staff members.

 If you would like to try website filtering for K12 schools – or WiFi filtering for K12 schools if your school provides a wireless network for students – do not hesitate to get in touch.
-We are offering all K12 schools the opportunity to try WebTitan Cloud or WebTitan Cloud for WiFi three for thirty days with no obligation to continue with the service at the end of the trial period.
+We are offering all K12 schools the opportunity to try WebTitan Cloud or WebTitan Cloud for WiFi three for fourteen days with no obligation to continue with the service at the end of the trial period.

 Implementation of the website filter is easy.
 All that is required is a redirection of your DNS to our servers, and your school can be filtering the websites your students have access to within fifteen minutes.
 Call us today and speak with our team of sales technicians to find out more about our free trial offer and more about website filtering for K12 schools.